ileppe/mincdiffusion/README.md

 -The deconvolution and probabilistic deconvolution do not implement the now state-of-the-art constrained spherical deconvolution.

--The FACT integration used throughout all of the tractography is now not commonly used.
+-The FACT integration used throughout all of the tractography is now not commonly used, and there is no interpolation in this implementation.

+-The fiber ODF and maximum extraction is discretized at the acquisition angular resolution.

 -The single fiber response function is hardcoded for an average healthy brain acquired with an outdated acquisition.